buildkite/agent-stack-k8s/README.md

 We're using Helm's support for [OCI-based registries](https://helm.sh/docs/topics/registries/), which means you'll need Helm version 3.8.0 or newer.

+This will create an agent-stack-k8s installation that will listen to the `kubernetes` queue.
+See the `--tags` [option](#Options) for specifying a different queue.

 #### Externalize Secrets

 You can also have an external provider create a secret for you in the namespace before deploying the chart with helm.
 If the secret is pre-provisioned, replace the `agentToken` and `graphqlToken` arguments with: